Adarsh-Kmt/WebsocketReverseProxy/README.md

    - Under the `[http]` section, define your HTTP servers.
 Use the format `serverN={host:port}` to list each server.

+5. **Create Health Check Endpoint:**

+   - Create a `/healthCheck` endpoint in your HTTP and Websocket Servers, which responds with the following struct as a response:
+     ```go
+     type HealthCheckResponse struct {
+	     Status int `json:"status"`
+     }

 5. **Docker Run Command:**

    - Execute the following docker command to create and run the reverse proxy container: